Home

 Deep Sky Forum Observing Guides

 Object of the week 2012 - An observing book/log comprising all of the 2012 'Object of the Week' as posted at Deep Sky Forum.
 Members chose and discussed a different object every week.
 You'll find a great selection of objects varying in type and difficulty.
-Many objects may require at least an 18" telescope and dark skies.
+Many objects may require at least an 18 inch telescope and dark skies.
 (140 pages, 12MB) Print Version

 Object of the week 2013 - An observing book and log comprising all of the 2013 'Object of the Week' plus selected objects from the Off the Beaten Path forum as posted at Deep Sky Forum.
 Members chose and discussed a different object every week.
 You'll find a great selection of objects varying in type and difficulty.
 (246 pages, 28MB) Print Version